loomchild/theo-rails/README.md

 end
 ```

-If a components exists, Theo automatically renders it instead of a partial.
+If a components exists, and you use PascalCase syntax, Theo automatically renders it instead of a partial.
 Therefore:
 ```html
 <Button size="large" />
 ```